سلام Salaam (Hello) and Welcome to our Guide to Pakistani Culture, Customs & Etiquette

 - It includes the nuclear family, immediate relatives, distant relatives, tribe members, friends, and neighbours.

-- Loyalty to the family comes before other social relationships, even business.
+- Loyalty to the family comes before all other social relationships, even business.

 - Nepotism is viewed positively, since it guarantees hiring people who can be trusted, which is crucial in a country where working with people one knows and trusts is of primary importance.